stevenrichter16/ClearDoc/README.md

-# ClearDoc, an AI-powered web application to simplify medical terminology
+# ClearDoc, an AI-powered doctor's assistant for simplifying medical terminology

 This project was coded mainly by myself (Steven Richter) using React.js and Flask.
 Styling credit goes to Tim Muster, and GPT-3 prompt engineering credit goes to Alan Majer and Matthew Donaruma.

-The motivation for this application came from recognizing the dense and confusing nature of clinical notes and medical terminology.
-My NextGrid hackathon team brainstormed and developed this application for the purpose of simplifying medical terminology with the use of GPT-3, a deep learning model developed by OpenAI.
+The motivation for this application came from recognizing the dense and confusing nature of clinical notes and medical terminology With the use of GPT-3, a deep learning model developed by OpenAI, my OpenAI/NextGrid hackathon team surmized the concept of an application that translates medical lingo into simple English.
+This application/assistant would provide patients with a better overall experience.

 Over the course of 8 hours I created the front-end and back-end from scratch, only having moderate knowledge of React.js, and minimal knowledge of Flask.
 Through much trial and error, I accomplished setting up a REST API with Flask.